ArnoldDP/OStim-Community-Modlist/README.md

  * Perks

-Perks are handled by Vokrii.
-This is an extremely lightweight and minimalistic approach to perk overhauls.
-You can enjoy the small quality of life improvements it makes without being overwhelmed by an absurd number of changes.
+Perks are handled by Vokriinator black.
+This is a combination of the mods SPERG, Adamant, vokrii, and Ordinator.
+This provides you with a massive perk tree that allows for an astounding number of builds for you to come up with.

  * Vampires and Werewolves

 Lycanthropy and Vampirism are handled by Growl and Sacrilege.
-These two mods, like Vokrii, make small adjustments to the balance of these "diseases" that allows for more diverse and fun playstyles.
+These two mods make small adjustments to the balance of these "diseases" that allows for more diverse playstyles.
+Vampires are no longer limited to running a restoration build and werewolves are actually playable.

  * Stealth